cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   console.log(obj["shape"]) // prints: rectangle
   ```

   There's a special keyword to indicate the properties of the object itself, and it is **this** keyword.
-(If you're going to use 'this', don't use the arrow function to define the method. 'this' in arrow functions refer to the window object, not the object you're defining the function in.)
+(If you're going to use 'this', don't use the arrow function to define the method. 'this' in arrow functions refer to the surrounding function scope, which in this example is the window object.)

   ```javascript
   // Let's add a method to our object and use 'this' keyword as well: